 Our Section 133(6) Notice Process

-Our methodology for Section 133(6) Notice is built around six clear stages, each with its own purpose and output.
-This structured approach is what has allowed us to maintain a 99+% positive outcome rate across 500+ matters:
+Our methodology for Section 133(6) Notice is built around six clear stages, maintaining a 99+% positive outcome rate across 500+ matters:

 - Notice scope identification — 1 dayIdentify exactly what information AO needs and the relevant transactions.